prebid/prebid.github.io/dev-docs/modules/userId.md

             },
             storage: {
                 type: "cookie",
-                name: "pbjs-unifiedid"       // create a cookie with this name }
+                name: "pbjs-unifiedid",       // create a cookie with this name
+                expires: 60
+            }
         },{
             name: "pubCommonId",
             storage: {
                 type: "cookie",
-                name: "pbjs-pubCommonId"     // create a cookie with this name }
+                name: "pbjs-pubCommonId",     // create a cookie with this name
+                expires: 180
+            }
         }],
         syncDelay: 5000       // 5 seconds after the first bidRequest()